sebabrzovic/Multiscale-Entropy-Analysis/README.md

 | Table 11, Fig. 11 — scaling fits, cost by level | `runtime_benchmark.py --analyze` | `runtime_benchmark.csv` |
 | Tables 5–6 — coarsening robustness | `coarsening_robustness.py --analyze` | `coarsening_robustness.csv` |

-Figures are copied into the manuscript by `make sync`. **Table bodies are pasted into `body.tex` / `appendix.tex` by hand** — the files in `tables/` are drop-in `tabular` environments, so after regenerating them you must re-paste.
-This is the one manual link in the chain, and a stale paste is how one table once drifted out of step with the numbers behind it.

-### Figures the code does not generate

-Twelve raster figures in the paper are static assets with no generator in this repository, and no command above regenerates them:

-- the six per-domain coarsening panels (Fig. A3) — the network selection was made by hand and survives only as a note beside the images;
-- the two residual panels (Fig. 10) — plotted in a notebook that never called `savefig`, from a 431-network merge that has since been superseded;
-- `experimento2500.png`, `Adamic.png`, `Aritmeticopng.png` and the Figure 1 synthetic
-  panel — produced by notebooks belonging to the earlier version of this project.

-Those notebooks and their data were removed when the repository was reduced to the reproduction path.
-They remain in git history at commit `bb806bf` if the earlier analyses are ever needed.

 ## Method, in brief